kobyyoshida/ELK-Server/README.md

 - Update the ansible.cfg file to change the remote_user value to the username for playbooks.
 - Run the playbook, and navigate to ELK Server to check that the installation worked as expected.
 - To ensure the ELK Server is running, navigate to the URL that is the public IP Address of the ELK Server
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_